-The Board includes three business, four civil society and three independent representatives, together with the ResponsibleSteel™ Executive Director.
+The Board includes three business, four civil society and three independent representatives, together with the ResponsibleSteel™ Chairman.

-The Board is focussed on establishing ResponsibleSteel™ as an effective, viable programme, suited to achieve its vision and mission.
-In the longer term, Board members will be elected by the membership.
+The Board is focused on establishing ResponsibleSteel™ as an effective, viable programme, suited to achieving its vision and mission.
+In the longer term, Board members will be elected by the ResponsibleSteel™ Membership.

 Gerry is Executive Vice President, Corporate, for BlueScope, Australia’s largest steel manufacturer.
 Gerry joined the company in 2006 and is responsible for the company’s external affairs globally.